 - Big Brother Instinct: Seems to have one ingrained into him - it's most noticeable with Dandelion, despite him initially not knowing how to react to the kid idolizing him at first.

 - Big Ol' Eyebrows: Downplayed, but definitely thick enough to be striking.
 They're unusually dark, too, in contrast with his blonde hair.
+It's later revealed the Golden Blessing keeps his hair and eyes gold.
+Whenever he's severely poisoned or injured, part of his hair turns dark to match his eyebrows, implying that's his actual hair color.

 - Character Development: Over the course of Season 1, he goes from a petty, unruly Rebel Prince prone to picking fights at random (especially whenever the King is involved) to a self-assured and resourceful man who is dead set on restoring the kingdom to its former glory - although he still makes no effort to hide his desire to see his father six feet under.